 - or BTEC National or Higher National Diploma

 - AAB in three A2 levels, one of which must be in biology or physical education, or acceptable biological science, i.e. human biology.
-Applicants are also required to pass the practical element of assessment in science subjects.
+Applicants are required to pass the practical element of assessment in biology, chemistry and/or physics if assessed separately.
 General studies is not accepted.

 BTEC Higher National Diploma: